knative/func/docs/guides/nodejs.md

 ## Deploying the function to a cluster

-To deploy your function to a Kubenetes cluster, use the `deploy` command.
+To deploy your function to a Kubernetes cluster, use the `deploy` command.

 ```
 ❯ func deploy